 Timing Belt Replacement0%

 When getting your car serviced or comparing prices, make sure you are comparing apples to apples and not apples to oranges.
 For example, when replacing a timing belt on some cars, your mechanic may recommend and include prices for a water pump and some seals since the extra labor is minimal (30 minutes) and to do it later could take four or more hours.
-Also, some shops may get you in for a low price on a timing belt and then let you know about the water pump after they’ve gone under the hood.
-Their price may not be as competitive in the end
+Also, some auto repair shops may get you in for a low price on a timing belt and then let you know about the water pump after they’ve gone under the hood.
+Their price may not be as competitive in the end.

 Having your oil and oil filter changed at least as often as recommended by the manufacturer is likely to generate the single biggest return on your investment in routine auto service and maintenance.
 Getting an oil change will help protect the internal parts of the engine from premature wear.
 It’s important to use the recommended grade of oil for your vehicle for the best protection and fuel mileage.
 See your vehicle Owner’s Manual for the recommended oil change interval, or follow the Oil Life Monitoring System, if equipped.

 A dirty air filter prevents the engine from breathing properly.
 Change the air filter once a year or when recommended in your Owner’s Manual.
 Change it more often if you drive in dirty or dusty conditions.
 If your vehicle is equipped with a cabin air filter, change that, too.
 A dirty cabin air filter reduces the airflow through the vehicle’s ventilation system.
 Cabin air filters help keep pollen, fumes, smoke and other materials from reaching the inside of a vehicle.
 See the Owner’s Manual to determine if your vehicle is equipped with a cabin air filter.